Christianalamassi/E-commerce-Getranke/README.md

   - import os:
     - os.environ['SECRET_KEY'] = 'Add a secret key'.
     - os.environ['DATABASE_URL'] = 'will be used to connect to the database'.
+    - os.environ.setdefault ["CLOUDINARY_URL"] = will be used for static and images upload
+    - os.environ.setdefault ['STRIPE_WH_SECRET'] = To inherit stripe webhook
     - Also add os.environ['DEVELOPMENT'] = "True" in env.py.
     - Push to GitHub.